yamikarajput546/KUP-NOTES/Day 1.md

 Fedora,
 Elementary OS.

+### When should I go for Ubuntu & when for other systems?

 Each distribution can have a different focus - Your choice of distribution will depend on what you are trying to accomplish.

 Many distributions available to choose - Commercial and non-commercial.
 Commercial Linux distributions are backed by corporations, and you can buy support from    them.
 You have Linux distributions that are designed for server use, others that are designed for desktop use.
 Some are focused on research and science, others    are focused on multimedia production.

 ### What is BIOS and system integrity checks?
 BIOS is short for Basic Input-Output system.
 It’s low-level software that resides in a chip on your computer’s motherboard.
 The BIOS loads when your computer starts up, and the BIOS is responsible for waking up your computer’s hardware components, ensures they’re functioning properly, and then runs the bootloader that boots Windows or whatever other operating system you have installed.